ecschoye/idatt2502-project/README.md

 Read more about the envoirement here: https://pypi.org/project/gym-super-mario-bros/

 ## Problems statement
-Compareing the performence of DDQN and PPO in the evniroment Super Mario Bros.
+Compare the performence of DDQN and PPO in the Super Mario Bros evniroment.

 ## Requirements
 Here are the requirements to run the project: